ychunhui/refarch-cognitive-analytics/docs/flow/README.md

 An Extract Transform Load job, or other script running on-premise ingests customer information from DB2 running on mainframe into the DB2 Warehouse running on IBM cloud private on Z. Items [12] in diagram above.
 (Alternatively, IBM Information Server products can be used to move data).
 We have also used the Db2 Warehouse 'remote tables' features to remote connect to the DB2 table (see [this note](../data/README.md) for details).
 The current implementation is using a Java based implementation of the customer service, using a micro service approach, see the explanation in [this project](https://github.com/ibm-cloud-architecture/refarch-integration-services)

-IBM DSX running on ICP uses the data persisted in DB2 Warehouse (Item [11]) to train a model to predict customer churn (Item [10]).
+IBM Watson Studio running on ICP uses the data persisted in DB2 Warehouse (Item [11]) to train a model to predict customer churn (Item [10]).
 The machine learning / jupyter notebook explanations are in [this note]().

 In addition, past customer voice records maintained in a file system is cleansed by a cloud native application running on IBM Cloud Private.
 The cleansed information is then transcribed using IBM Watson Speech to Text running on IBM Public cloud.
 The transcribed information is persisted on IBM Cloudant database (Item [3]) running on IBM public cloud.